-Sandra Semchuk asks herself the question: what leads towards deeper recognitions across generations, cultures and species?
-Photographer and scholar, Semchuk is a second generation Ukrainian Canadian.
+Sandra Semchuk asks herself the question: What leads toward deeper recognitions across generations, cultures, and species?
+A photographer and scholar, Semchuk is a second-generation Ukrainian Canadian.
 In 2018, Sandra received the Governor General's Award in Visual and Media Arts.
-Over the decades she has focused her photographic and video works on relationships between herself, her family, and her community.
-She collaborated with her late husband James Nicholas, Rock Cree writer and orator, on photographic, text and video works to disrupt myths that have shaped settler relations to First Nations.
-Ithin-eh-wuk - We Place Ourselves at the Centre: James Nicholas and Sandra Semchuk, a collaborative exhibition at the Mackenzie Art Gallery in Saskatoon opened Jan.
-28, 2021 and runs through to May 16, 2021.
+Over the decades, she has focused her photographic and video works on relationships between herself, her family, and her community.
+She collaborated with her late husband, James Nicholas, Rock Cree writer and orator, on photographic, text, and video works to disrupt myths that have shaped settler relations to First Nations.
+Ithin-eh-wuk—We Place Ourselves at the Centre: James Nicholas and Sandra Semchuk was a collaborative exhibition at the Mackenzie Art Gallery in Saskatoon opened in 2021.
 Recent photographic and video works engage the wider-than-human, the forest, and the overtone singing of Jerry DesVoignes to provide a larger context for human narratives.
-Her artist’s book,The Stories Were Not Told, Canada’s First World War Internment Camps (University of Alberta Press, 2018) creates a space for internees and descendants to tell their stories.
+Her artist’s book,The Stories Were Not Told: Canada’s First World War Internment Camps (University of Alberta Press, 2018), creates a space for internees and descendants to tell their stories.
 For more information on Sandra's work, please visit The National Gallery of Canada website or Rungh Magazine.

 Memories of the ECH: